pyro57/pyrosploit/README.md

 LICENSE:
-I'm just gonna call this the pyrolicense.
-Do with this project what you will, it is intended to be used by security researches and penetration testers on Networks they have permission to attack.
-If you use this tool for illegal actions I can not be held responsible for it.
-If you want to take this code and make it your own you may do so, just credit me somewhere in it.
+This project is licensed under the GPLv3 (see GPLv3.txt), and is intended for use only on networks you have permission to use it on.
+Any illegal actions taken by users of this project are their own, and I assume no responsibility for their actions.